zenith-hacks/zenith/readme.md

 This repository is Sarah's problem—in general, please talk to me about anything you're going to do before you do it to ensure that the website is held to a high standard.

 To report and fix an issue, open an issue or shoot me a Slack message about it and I'll tell you what to do next.
 If it is really trivial, just open a PR.
-Avoid merging without a review.

 ## Get started